sotnir/shinyApp_LabArchives/index.md

 1. Increase/decrease of the slots used between report period
 2. UoS slots are used for UHS clinical scans and UHS R&D purposes
 3. Availability of research radiographer

 ## Getting Started

-**IMPORTANT:** When launching the app it is your responsibility to make sure that both the data and computing resources are [complying with security requirements](https://mastering-shiny.org/scaling-security.html).
-Please avoid exposing any sensitive data such as any personally identifiable information.

-## Getting Started